Muhammad al-Makki: Birth and upbringing

-In Mashhad

-Muhammad al-Makki on his way to Sindh stopped at many places to camp.
-He first stopped at Baghdad, then Mashhad, then Herat and finally Sindh.
-When he stopped at Mashhad he visited the shrine of his forefather Ali al-Ridha at Mashhad.
-The Sayyid was very much attached to Mashhad for it was a city some of his ancestors lived in.
-He visited the library of his grandfather, Sayyid Ibrahim Jawwādi, and remained in Mashhad.
-By the time he left the land of Iran, he had an army of 30,000 and led this army towards the land of Bukkur, fighting his way through native hostile armies of Khurasan and India who challenged him.
+Sayyid Muhammad decided to leave Yemen for Sindh, claiming he saw his ancestor, the Islamic prophet Muhammad in his dream instructing him to leave for India as it awaited him.

 In Sindh

 It is mentioned in many sources that Sayyid Muhammad al-Makki arrived in Bukkur at dawn.

 Delighted at the peaceful setting and beautiful view of the sun rising, he famously and joyfully exclaimed: "God has ordained my morning in this blessed place!"

 (Arabic: ! جعل الله بكرتي في البقعة المباركة).
 Sayyid Muhammad also named this place 'Bukkur' from its former name 'Fareshta'.
 Upon being asked where he wanted to live by the welcoming natives he told them he wanted to live where the cowbells could be heard and the rising sun would be visible.
 Sayyid Muhammad al-Makki obtained a grant of land in Rohri with the condition expressed in the deed that he should cultivate the land in lieu of the military duties obligatory on all granted landowners.
 Due to the warlike nature of this tribe, they were entrusted by the authorities to prevent marauders and bandits from thieving and looting.
 Sayyid Muhammad al-Makki became a well-known saint whose preaching brought many people towards Islam.
 He established a centre of spiritual learning in Sindh and remained the religious figure of Sindh until the early 13th century.